Residence Hall Policies

 A resident may not pressure a roommate to tolerate the presence of a guest.
 All guests to a room are subject to the agreement of all room residents.
 The presence of guests must not restrict free access for assigned residents to all common spaces and any private space they many have or create any situation that infringes on the need of roommates to remain undisturbed.
 Students may not sign in or sign out guest(s) for other residential students.
 Hilbert College students, in the role of guest or host, are responsible for properly following sign in procedures.

 Residents are permitted to have overnight guests in accordance with the above-mentioned policy.
 However, cohabitation is not permitted and is defined at the discretion of the Director of Residence Life.
 Residents who have guests that are deemed to be cohabitating, or are causing a disruption to the community, will be asked to have their guest leave immediately.
+If cohabitation continues, the guest will be persona non grata from campus and result in loss of guest privileges for the resident.
 In general, students’ guests are not allowed to stay more than 2 nights during the course of any 7-day period.

 A Residence Life Staff member, Campus Safety Officer or their designee, may ask anyone to leave if it infringes on the rights of any other residents, or creates a disruption to the community.
 In those instances, the host will be subject to review under the Hilbert College Code of Conduct.